Tyrese-BlockWarrior/SOCIAL_MERN_WIP/README.md

-# Yasei [WIP]
+# SOCIAL MERN [WIP]

-Yasei is a social network made in the MERN stack.
+SOCIAL MERN is a social network made in the MERN stack.

 ![alt text](display.gif)